-Comparatives have been disclosed on a consistent basis and as used in the annual financial statements for the year ended 30 June 2008, with the exception of the implementation of IFRIC 12 Service Concession Arrangements ('IFRIC 12') and adjustments to the acquisition accounting balances.
+Comparatives have been disclosed on a consistent basis and as used in the annual financial statements for the year ended 30 June 2008, with the exception of the implementation of IFRIC 12 Service Concession Arrangements ("IFRIC 12") and adjustments to the acquisition accounting balances.
 The implementation of IFRIC 12 resulted in a reclassification of \$3,315,302 from property, plant and equipment to intangibles and a reclassification of \$3,547,450 from property plant and equipment to receivables on the 1 July 2007 balance sheet.
 There was no material impact to the income statement as a result of implementation of IFRIC 12.
 There was no impact on basic or diluted earnings per share for the year ended 30 June 2008.
 The adjustments to the acquisition accounting balances resulted in an increase in deferred tax assets and a reduction of goodwill of \$3,146,000.
 There was no impact on the basic or diluted earnings per share for the year ended 30 June 2008.
-There was no impact to the basic or diluted earnings per share for the year ended 30 June 2008.
-There was no impact to the basic or diluted earnings per share for the year ended 30 June 2008.
-There was no impact to a reduction of goodwill of \$3,146,000.
-There was no impact to the basic or diluted earnings per share for the year ended 30 June 2008.
-Where the company has a legally enforceable right of set off between tax balances, in accordance with AASB 112 deferred tax assets and deferred tax liabilities have been netted down by \$8,476,000, reducing both non current liabilities as at 30 June 2008.
-There were other immaterial balance sheet reclassifications within current assets and current liabilities.
+Where the company has a legally enforceable right of set off between tax balances, in accordance with AASB 112 deferred tax assets and deferred tax liabilities have been netted down by \$84,476,000, reducing both non current assets and non current liabilities as at 30 June 2008.
+There was no impact on the basic or diluted earnings or diluted earnings per share for the year ended 30 June 2008.
+Where the company has a legally enforceable right of set off between tax balances, in accordance with AASB 112 deferred tax assets and deferred tax liabilities have been netted down by \$84,476,000, reducing both non current assets and non current liabilities.
+There was no impact on the basic or diluted earnings per share for the year ended 30 June 2008.
+Where the company has a legally enforceable right of set off between tax balances, in accordance with AASB 112 deferred tax assets and current liabilities.
 There was no impact on the basic or diluted earnings per share for the year ended 30 June 2008.